 Patients suffering from MS find relief for their tingling, numbness, and muscle spasms by using THC in conjunction with other cannabinoids like CBD (cannabidiol).
 Research also suggests that medical cannabis helps manage the symptoms of epilepsy, including seizures.
 The drug blocks the signals to the brain caused by the seizure and re-regulates the body’s balance of chemicals.

-Scientists are also finding that cannabinoids may help treat glaucoma by preventing increased pressure in the eye, reducing the stress on optic nerve cells caused by excess fluid build-up.
+Scientists are also finding that cannabinoids may help treat glaucoma by preventing increased pressure in the eye, and reducing the stress on optic nerve cells caused by excess fluid build-up.
 The drug can also reduce intraocular pressure (IOP) associated with treating eye diseases, which may help preserve vision and prevent blindness.